TLasguignes/aicp_mapping/README.md

 # Auto-tuned ICP

+This is a fork from the Gepetto group at LAAS-CNRS, to work on an Ouster lidar.

 Auto-tuned Iterative Closest Point \(AICP\) is a module for laser-based localization and mapping \(Nobili et al., ICRA 2017\).
 The implementation of AICP includes a module for localization failure prediction \(Nobili et al., ICRA 2018\).
 The registration strategy is based on the *libpointmatcher* framework \(Pomerleau et al., AR 2012\).